April. Let’s do this.

-After all, spring is here and it’s time to celebrate the energy.
-April is as transitional as it gets, especially in Colorado.
+After all, spring is here and it’s time to celebrate the shift in seasons.
+April is as transitional and energetic as it gets, especially in Colorado.
 Although the mountains are still covered in wet, heavy snow, Denver is on the verge of bloom.
 In the next few weeks, trees will give way to little green buds, grasses will start to sprout, and daffodils will appear from small patches of soil.
 Mother Nature will slowly reveals what’s been hiding all winter long — life that’s been growing beneath the muddy surface.

 In the spirit of transition and spring-like mentalities, let’s talk new intentions.
 This month will include removing things that no longer serve me.
 As in, clothes that are too tight, shoes that need a new home, and books looking for empty shelves.
 This spring, I also plan to heal my shoulder (something I’ve neglected for a long time) and continue balancing my hormones.
 A quick note about healing my shoulder — if you live in the Denver area and are looking for an amazing doctor to help with a shoulder issue, lower back pain, neck stiffness, etc., Apollo Soft Tissue is the best.
 If you mention my name, Edie Horstman, you’ll get 50%-off your first visit!